LucidUnicorn/discover-indefinitely/README.md

 ## Setup
 To get started you just need to clone this repo and create a configuration file.
 As this application is not hosted you'll also need to create your own Spotify application.

 You can install Python dependencies by running `pip install -r requirements.txt`.

+You must be following the Discover Weekly and/or Release Radar playlists for this application to work.

 ### Create a Spotify application
 1. Go to the [Spotify for Developers dashboard](https://developer.spotify.com/dashboard/applications).